-The number of EV charger installations has been lower than anticipated.
+The number of EV charger installations has been lower than anticipated for slow charge, however on target for fast charge.
+In the West Midlands & South Wales the outturn is higher than forecast whereas the East Midlands & South West is below.
 The forecast data along with the published DVLA data is based upon EV registrations rather than EV charger installations that do not lead to a new or modified connection.
-The split between slow & fast chargers in future forecasts is based upon the ratio from the actual number of installations for the 2020 reporting year for the respective areas.
+However the % increase in new registrations is comparable with the increase in charger installations.
+The split between slow & fast chargers in future forecasts is based upon the ratio from the actual number of installations for the 2021 reporting year for the respective areas.
 Forecast data is based upon the WPD 'Best View' from the Distribution Future Energy Scenarios and scaled to reflect the difference in forecasting and reporting requirements.